haochentu/haochentu/README.md

 - 👋 Hi, I’m @haochentu
 - 👀 I’m interested in sports, watching movies, and travelling
-- 🌱 I’m currently learning Italian history and Computer Science
+- 🌱 I study business and CS, and I am a 3D modeler
 - 📫 How to reach me: haochentu@outlook.com

 <!---